ABGs Test (Arterial Blood Gases)

 Procedure:

-- Collect at least 2 ml of arterial blood in heparinized syringe or Gareen Top tube with Sodium heparin or Lithium Heparin from Radial artery or Brachial Artery or Femoral Artery.
+- Collect at least 2 ml of arterial blood in a heparinized syringe or Gareen Top tube with Sodium heparin or Lithium Heparin from Radial artery or Brachial Artery or Femoral Artery.

-- Stability in crushed ice containers is 1 hour, if sample is transported to some other lab of long distance.
+- Stability in crushed ice containers is 1 hour, if the sample is transported to some other lab of long distance.

 Note: